Summary of Significant Accounting Policies (Policies)

 Use of Estimates

 The preparation of financial statements in conformity with GAAP requires the Company’s management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
-One of the more significant accounting estimates included in these financial statements is the determination of the fair value of the warrant liability.
-Such estimates may be subject to change as more current information becomes available, and accordingly the actual results could differ significantly from those estimates.
+Actual results could differ from those estimates.

-The Company complies with the requirements of the Accounting Standards Codification
+The Company complies with the requirements of the FASB ASC

 The Company is taxed as a corporation for U.S. federal income tax purposes.
 As a corporation, for tax purposes, the Company is subject to U.S. federal and various state and local income taxes on its earnings.